daytonn/architecture-js/README.md

 * Custom local JavaScript package management
 * Realtime file monitoring utility to compile your application while you code
 * Project-specific configuration to manage defaults and dependencies

+## Installation
+ArchitectureJS requires ruby version 1.9 or higher.
+The best way to get architecture-js is using rubygems:

+    gem install architecture-js

+For development simply clone this repository and run bundle install

+    git clone git@github.com:daytonn/architecture-js.git
+    cd architecture-js
+    bundle

+## Getting Started
+ArchitectureJS comes with a small command line utility named "architect" to manage your architecture projects.
+To be sure architecture-js is installed correctly, type this command:

+    architect -h

+If architect is installed, this command will display the help menu.
+You will see there are only a few simple commands: create, compile, watch, and generate

 ##Contributing to architecture.js

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet